I am Resurrection and I am Life, says the Lord.

 The Burial Office from the Book of Common Prayer is used, and may include Communion as you wish.
 There is a Rite One service (BCP page 469) which uses more traditional language, and a Rite Two service (BCP page 491) using more contemporary language.
-Clergy can help you select music from our Hymnal and the repertoire of our music staff.
+Clergy can help you select music from our Hymnal and the repertoire of our music director.

 Flowers for the funeral are contracted by the family.
 Please call the Cathedral office at 251.438.1822 for guidelines and details.